 Creating an HTML sitemap can be simplified with the assistance of your CMS or plugins.

-The Simple Sitemap plugin in WordPress, for example, is a tool that allows you to generate and export an HTML sitemap.
-The plugin automates the sitemap creation process, freeing you from the hassles of manual creation that we’ll touch on next.
+The Simple Sitemap plugin in WordPress, for example, is a tool that allows you to generate and export a sitemap without having to deal with HTML code.
+The plugin automates the creation process, freeing you from the hassles of manual building that we’ll touch on next.

 In addition to creating a site map, you can also choose to include or exclude pages from your sitemap as needed.